Business Management - Postgraduate Diploma

 Practical

 Our applied Business Management Program provides the practical skills that can be immediately used in the workplace.
 Selkirk College is a Designated Learning Institution (a school approved by government to host international students).
-Graduates from this program are eligible for the three-year postgraduate work permit in Canada.

 Cost Effective